 In March 2017, the Company's Board of Directors adopted, and its stockholders approved, the 2017 Employee Stock Purchase Plan ("ESPP"), which became effective on the date it was adopted.
 The number of shares of the Company's common stock that will be available for sale to employees under the ESPP increases annually on the first day of each fiscal year in an amount equal to the lesser of: (i) 2,500,000 shares; (ii) 1% of the outstanding shares of the Company's common stock as of the last day of the immediately preceding fiscal year; or (iii) such other amount as the administrator may determine.
 On February 1, 2021, the number of shares of common stock available for issuance under the ESPP was automatically increased according to its terms by 1,239,891 shares.
-As of April 30, 2021, a total of 3,792,329 shares of the Company's common stock are available for sale to employees under the ESPP.
+As of October 31, 2021, a total of3,543,696 shares of the Company's common stock are available for sale to employees under the ESPP.

 In connection with the offering period which ended on March 15, 2021,282,119 shares of common stock were purchased under the ESPP at a purchase price of \$3.53 per share for total proceeds of \$3.8 million.
+In connection with the offering period which ended on September 15, 2021,248,633 shares of common stock were purchased under the ESPP at a purchase price of \$10.73 per share for total proceeds of \$2.7 million.

-A new offering period began on March 15, 2021 and will end on September 15, 2021.
-As of April 30, 2021,213,434 shares are estimated to be purchased at the end of the offering period and \$0.9 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.
+A new offering period began on September 15, 2021 and will end on March 15, 2022.
+As of October 31, 2021,282,162 shares are estimated to be purchased at the end of the offering period and \$0.8 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.